Note: This page will be updated as new information is available. Please check back frequently. (most recent content update: Feb 25, 2022)

 - RDO's synopsis of key NSF AI Institutes program features and proposal requirements

-- Proposal Outlines: The following outlines are provided for the convenience of Stanford affiliates, and were created to be in compliance with the NSF Proposal Award Policies & Procedures Guides (PAPPG) and NSF Solicitation 22-502.
+- Proposal Outlines: The following outlines were provided for Stanford affiliates and were created to be in compliance with the NSF Proposal Award Policies & Procedures Guides (PAPPG) and NSF Solicitation 22-502.
 The links below will open as Google Documents for users authenticated through SUNet.
-To work within an outline, you must first download it as a Word document or save a copy within your own Google Drive folder.
+NSF AI Institutes Preliminary Proposal Outline; NSF AI Institutes Full Proposal Outline

 Stanford support for proposals